voussoir/etiquette/README.md

 - Currently, the Jinja templates are having a tangling influence on the backend objects, because Jinja cannot import my other modules like bytestring, but it can access the methods of the objects I pass into the template.
 As a result, the objects have excess helper methods.
 Consider making them into Jinja filters instead.
 Which is also kind of ugly but will move that pollution out of the backend at least.
 - Perhaps instead of actually deleting objects, they should just have a `deleted` flag, to make easy restoration possible.
 Also consider regrouping the children of restored Groupables if those children haven't already been reassigned somewhere else.
 - Add a new table to store permanent history of add/remove of tags on photos, so that accidents or trolling can be reversed.
-- Fix album size cache when photo reload metadata and generally improve that validation.
-- Better bookmark url validation.
+- Better (any) bookmark url validation.
-- Extension currently does not believe in the override filename.
+- The photo.extension does not reflect the override filename.
 On one hand this is kind of good because if they override the name to have no extension, we can still provide a downloadable file with the correct extension by remembering it.
 But on the other hand it does break the illusion of override_filename.
 - When batch fetching objects, consider whether or not a NoSuch should be raised.
 Perhaps a warningbag should be used.
 - Find a way to batch the fetching of photo tags in a way that isn't super ugly (e.g. on an album page, the photos themselves are batched, but then the `photo.get_tags()` on each one is not.
 In order to batch this we would have to have a separate function that fetches a whole bunch of tags and assigns them to the photo object).
-- Consider using executemany for some of the batch operations.
 - Check for embedded cover art when thumbnailing audio files.
-- Similarly, rename all "tag_object" to tag card and unify that experience a bit.
+- Rename "tag_object" to tag card and unify the card experience.
 - Batch movement of Albums... but without winding up with a second clipboard system?
 - Overall, more dynamism with cards and tag objects and updating page without requiring refresh.
-- Absolute consistency of CSS classes for divs that hold photo cards.
 - Serve RSS/Atom forms of search results.
+- Caching!!
+I want more caching of photo's tags and albums, album's children and photos, tag's children, etc. At the moment I don't trust myself to implement it correctly with respect to deletion, relationship changes, and the possibility of two object instances (like an album holding on to a photo, but the photo itself falls out of photodb's get_cached_instance cache, then later a new instance of the photo is created, modified, deleted...)

 ### To do list: User permissions
 Here are some thoughts about the kinds of features that need to exist within the permission system.
 I don't know how I'll actually manage it just yet.
 Possibly a `permissions` table in the database with `user_id | permission` where `permission` is some reliably-formatted string.